NicoJuicy/LearnML/tips/cv_tips.md

 To create a robust digit recognition model, it is in your interest to augment the MNIST dataset and capture these types of behavior.

-We discuss the various types of augmentation techniques we can use to enhance the MNIST digit dataset.
+We discuss the various types of augmentation techniques we can use to enhance the MNIST digit dataset using the Keras `ImageDataGenerator` class.

-In this tutorial, we will use the `ImageDataGenerator` class available in the `tensorflow.keras` python library.

 - Rotate
 - Shift